GZU-SAMLab/FLARE/README.md

 ```

 # Dataset
 Only the test set of the plant leaf disease severity assessment dataset is publicly available, but the training set will be made public when the paper is accepted.
-Download the dataset to the './dataset/grade' folder.
-You can download the pre-trained weights in the following links:
+Download the dataset to the './dataset/' folder.
+You can download the this dataset in the following links:
 http://flare.samlab.cn/

 # PreTrained Model